by Justin Arnold, Regional Director – North West England

 I will go over this again and again in this blog because this is by far the most essential aspect when prospecting.
 We must ensure that we’re qualifying our prospects to improve our chances of providing value to them or their business.

 In this stage of prospecting, we’re looking to accomplish a few goals:

 - Determine if the prospect is workable.

 - Qualify and begin prioritizing prospects.

 - Find opportunities to develop connections through personalization, rapport building, and trust development.

 2. Prioritise your prospects based on their likelihood of becoming a customer

-Prioritising our prospects can save us time and ensure we’re dedicating our most concentrated efforts to prospects most likely to become customers.
+Prioritizing our prospects can save us time and ensure we’re dedicating our most concentrated efforts to prospects most likely to become customers.

-Levels of prioritisation will vary between each type of sales organization and each salesperson.
+Levels of prioritization will vary between each type of sales organization and each salesperson.
 Still, the main idea is to create a few buckets of prospects based on their buying likelihood and focus on one bucket at a time.